GenAdapt/GenAdapt/README.md

 - Experiment results obtained from this virtual setting will be different from the results described in our paper due to the limited processing power of a virtual machine.
 To reproduce our experiment results, please follow the "Installation instructions" section.
 - All artifacts are located under the /opt directory.

-How to perform experiments with DICES?
+How to perform experiments with GenAdapt?
 - Step 0.
 Import the virtual machine
 - Step 1.
 Login
    * Password: password